West Nile virus and your health

 What are the symptoms of West Nile virus?

-Most people who are infected with mosquito-borne viruses do not become ill.
-For people who do become ill, the time between the mosquito bite and the start of symptoms can be from 5 to 15 days.
+Most people infected with mosquito-borne viruses do not become ill.
+For people who do, the time between the mosquito bite and the start of symptoms can be from 5 to 15 days.
 In rare cases, the virus can cause a serious brain infection such as meningitis or encephalitis.
 These infections begin suddenly with high fever and a headache, and may progress to stiff neck, disorientation, tremors and coma.
 Severe infections can result in permanent brain damage or death.
-Most deaths occur in persons over 50 years of age but have occurred in younger people.
-There is no specific treatment for infection with these viruses except supportive care.
-Currently there is not a West Nile virus vaccine available for people.
-If you think you or a family member is sick with West Nile virus, consult a healthcare provider.
+Most deaths occur in persons over 50 years of age.
+There is no treatment for the virus other than supportive care, and there is no vaccine to prevent it.
+If you think you or a family member is sick with West Nile virus, consult a health care provider.

 How can people prevent getting West Nile virus?